markjbrown/cosmos-db-design-patterns/event-sourcing/README.md

 func start
 ```

-To trigger the function to generate events and send to the function, you can make HTTP calls with each CartEvent sent as JSON.
+To trigger the function to generate events and send to the function, a console app makes HTTP calls with each CartEvent sent as JSON.
 Review and run Program.cs to see this in action.

 Open a new terminal and run the included Console App (Program.cs) which generates simple shopping cart events:
 ```bash